gwanted/fabric-nodejs-sdk-gm/docs/tutorials/network-config.md

 ```
 Notice that we have left off the targets parameter of the request object.
 This will have the fabric client do a lookup of peers on this channel in the connection profile configuration.
 The fabric client will be looking for peers defined in the role of `endorsingPeer`.
 The fabric client will then send the proposal to the located peers and return all the endorsements in the `results` object.

 There may be a need to have only the peers in a specific organization.
+Use the mspid of the organization.
 ```
-var peers = getPeersForOrg('Org1');
+var peers = getPeersForOrg('Org1MSP');
 ```
 Or maybe for the organization that is defined in the client section of the connection profile.
 ```